Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 The best flushing toilet is always a popular toilet with lots of people owning it.
-And that simply translate into good economy of scale for a sustainable and lucrative replacement parts market.
+And that simply translates into good economy of scale for a sustainable and lucrative replacement parts market.

 Companies like Korky and Fluidmaster makes some of the best quality toilet parts for most of the best toilet models out there.
 And Bemis, known for its range of toilet seats, is a trusted alternative for a replacement seat under its flagship brands, Bemis and Mayfair.

 If you can’t get the original parts, try Korky or Fluidmaster.
 In the case of toilet seats, Bemis will have you covered.
 It’s almost impossible for a situation where you can’t find any spare parts and accessories.
-So that’s an advantage of owning a best flushing toilet.
+So that’s the advantage of owning the best flushing toilet.
 You will never have to worry about replacement parts.